Orginized by DIGIT

 Digitalization has become a defining condition of contemporary social life, reshaping how identities are formed, how families and institutions operate, how decisions are made, and how care, learning, and governance are organized.
 These transformations are not merely technical; they are deeply historical, cultural, and political.
 Digital technologies carry imaginaries of pasts and futures that shape present practices, redistribute responsibility, and reconfigure relations between individuals, institutions, and societies.

-We welcome theoretical, empirical, and methodological contributions that engage with one or more of the following interconnected themes:
+We have eight tracks in the Digital Pasts, Presents and Futures conference, featuring theoretical, empirical, and methodological contributions that engage with the interconnected themes outlined below.

 1. Digitalization and Cultural Identities: A Technosocial Perspective